Instrumental convergence: 2026 OpenAI agent cyberattacks

+Cotra noted that classic instrumental drives manifested spontaneously across the agent swarm across multi-day horizons without being specified in their underlying task prompts.

 Basic AI drives

 Steve Omohundro itemized several convergent instrumental goals, including self-preservation or self-protection, utility function or goal-content integrity, self-improvement, and resource acquisition.
 He refers to these as the "basic AI drives".

 A "drive" in this context is a "tendency which will be present unless specifically counteracted"; this is different from the psychological term "drive", which denotes an excitatory state produced by a homeostatic disturbance.
 A tendency for a person to fill out income tax forms every year is a "drive" in Omohundro's sense, but not in the psychological sense.

-Daniel Dewey of the Machine Intelligence Research Institute argues that even an initially introverted, self-rewarding artificial general intelligence may continue to acquire free energy, space, time, and freedom from interference to ensure that it will not be stopped from self-rewarding.
+Daniel Dewey of the Machine Intelligence Research Institute argues that even an initially introverted, artificial general intelligence may continue to acquire free energy, space, time, and freedom from interference to ensure that it will not be stopped from self-rewarding.

 Goal-content integrity

-In humans, a thought experiment can explain the maintenance of final goals.
+In humans, a thought experiment can explain sustainment and focus on final goals.
 Suppose Mahatma Gandhi has a pill that, if he took it, would cause him to want to kill people.
 He is currently a pacifist: one of his explicit final goals is never to kill anyone.
 He is likely to refuse to take the pill because he knows that if he wants to kill people in the future, he is likely to kill people, and thus the goal of "not killing people" would not be satisfied.

-However, in other cases, people seem happy to let their final values drift.
+However, other people seem happy to let their final values drift.
 Humans are complicated, and their goals can be inconsistent or unknown, even to themselves.

-In artificial intelligence

 In 2009, Jürgen Schmidhuber concluded, in a setting where agents search for proofs about possible self-modifications, "that any rewrites of the utility function can happen only if the Gödel machine first can prove that the rewrite is useful according to the present utility function."
 An analysis by Bill Hibbard of a different scenario is similarly consistent with maintenance of goal-content integrity.
-Hibbard also argues that in a utility-maximizing framework, the only goal is maximizing expected utility, so instrumental goals should be called unintended instrumental actions.
+A few years later, Hibbard argued that in a utility-maximizing framework, the only goal is maximizing expected utility, so instrumental goals should be called "unintended instrumental actions".

 Resource acquisition

-Many instrumental goals, such as resource acquisition, are valuable to an agent because they increase its freedom of action.
+Many instrumental goals, such as resource acquisition and technological advancement, are valuable to an agent because they increase its freedom of action.

 For almost any open-ended, non-trivial reward function (or set of goals), possessing more resources (such as equipment, raw materials, or energy) can enable the agent to find a more "optimal" solution.
 Resources can benefit some agents directly by being able to create more of whatever its reward function values: "The AI neither hates you nor loves you, but you are made out of atoms that it can use for something else."
 In addition, almost all agents can benefit from having more resources to spend on other instrumental goals, such as self-preservation.